bisi-dev/InstaTweet/README.md

 ## How to Start

+Pre-Requisites: Python 3.0+

 After Forking/Cloning, you can get up and running in just a few minutes.
+From the project's root folder:

-1. **Install all Packages.**
+1. **Install all required packages.**

    ```
    pip install requirements.txt